Fix and Bound: An efficient approach for solving large-scale quadratic programming problems with box constraints: Computational experiments

 \subsection{Implementation details}

 Our B\&B algorithm is implemented in C++ with some routines written in {\tt MATLAB} (version R2020b Update 7).
 We use {\tt SDPNAL+} (version 1.0) \cite{sun2020sdpnal+}, a {\tt MATLAB} software that implements an augmented Lagrangian method to solve SDPs with bound constraints.
-We set the accuracy tolerance of {\tt SDPNAL+} to $10^{-4}$ in the relative KKT residual and we use {\tt Gurobi} (version 9.5.1) to solve the auxiliary LP for producing a valid lower bound.
+We set the accuracy tolerance of {\tt SDPNAL+} to $10^{-4}$ in the relative KKT residual and we use {\tt Gurobi} (version 10.0.2) to solve the auxiliary LP for producing a valid lower bound.
 Before starting the B\&B algorithm we perform 200 local searches via {\tt SNOPT} (version 7.7) \cite{gill2005snopt} with randomly generated points within the unit box.
-All the experiments are performed on a laptop with an Intel(R) Core(TM) i7-8565U processor clocked at 1.80GHz with 4 cores, 16 GB of RAM and Ubuntu 20.04 LTS.
-To improve the efficiency of the B\&B search we provide a parallel implementation where multiple nodes can be explored concurrently.
-In our setting, we process two children nodes in parallel by assigning 2 cores to each of them.
-As for the cutting-plane setting, at each iteration, we separate at most 100000 triangle inequalities, we sort them in decreasing order with respect to the violation and we add the first 10\%.
+All the experiments are performed on a laptop with an Intel(R) Core(TM) i7-8565U processor clocked at 1.80GHz with 4 cores, 16 GB of RAM and Ubuntu 20.04 LTS. {We provide both a serial implementation, operating on a single thread, and a parallel version with multi-threading capabilities for concurrent node exploration}.
+As for the cutting-plane setting, at each iteration, we separate at most 100000 triangle inequalities, we sort them in decreasing order with respect to the violation and we add the first 10\%. {Therefore, we add at most 10000 violated inequalities at each cutting-plane iteration}.
 In our numerical tests, the tolerance for checking the violation is set to $10^{-4}$.
-Furthermore, the tolerance for removing inactive triangles is set to $10^{-3}$.
-We stop the cutting-plane procedure when the number of violated triangles is less than $10n$ or when the relative difference between consecutive lower bounds is less than $10^{-4}$.
-Finally, we explore the B\&B tree with the best-first search strategy.
+Furthermore, the tolerance for removing inactive triangles is set to $10^{-3}$. {Using this setting, we retain a reasonable number of inequalities at the nodes without compromising the quality of the bound}.
+We stop the cutting-plane procedure when the number of violated triangles is less than $10n$ or when the relative difference between consecutive lower bounds is less than $10^{-4}$. {We define the relative optimality gap as

+where $UB$ is the current global upper bound and $LB$ is the lower bound at the node.
+A node is fathomed when $\textrm{GAP} \leq 0.01\%$.} Finally, we explore the B\&B tree with the best-first search strategy.